zdant/react-tourism/README.md

 # react-tourism
 react demo
 ######### 2016/3/28 16:10 ########################
-This's a demo project with react and webpack, and this's my first git project.
+This's a demo project with react and webpack.